Juicy Milk Pork Chops with Mustard Sauce

 - In same skillet over medium heat, melt the remaining 1 tablespoon of butter, add garlic and cook until fragrant, about 1 minute.
 Add bay leaf, milk, thyme, dijon mustard, and lemon zest.
 Stir and reduce heat to bring liquid to a low simmer.
 Taste the sauce and season with salt and pepper to taste.

-- (optional) For a thicker sauce (gravy), remove the pork chops from the pan.
-Heat up the pan of milk sauce again to a low simmer.
-Whisk in a tablespoon or two butter and flour until all flour clumps are removed.
+- (optional) For a thicker sauce (gravy): Remove the pork chops from the pan.
+Heat up the pan of mustard-milk sauce again to a low simmer.
+Whisk in 1-2 Tablespoons of butter and flour until all flour clumps are removed.
 Sauce will get thicker as it cooks.
 Once gravy is thick and creamy, remove from heat and serve immediately.